An encoder is anything (device, software, person) that converts information from one format into another. Some examples of encoding include:

-A transducer, like a speaker, which converts an electrical signal into music
+A transducer, like a speaker, which converts an electrical signal into sound waves

 Software which encodes an audio file into an mp3 to decrease file size